hanabi/hanabi.github.io/docs/level_19/ejections.md

 - The *5 Color Ejection* is covered at [level 10](level_10.md#the-5-color-ejection-5ce).
 - This results in a *Signal Shift* from *Play* --> *Save*.

-### Replay Ejection

-- First, see the section on *[Replay Double Ignition](level_19.md#replay-double-ignition)*.
-- Normally, if a player re-clues a card that is globally known as playable, it triggers a *Replay Double Ignition*.
-- However, what if the next player can see that a *Replay Double Ignition* is impossible?
-In this situation, if the clue-giver is not making a mistake, they instead intend for an *Ejection* on the very next player.
-- In most circumstances, the *Replay Ejection* can not be performed by re-cluing a card in Bob's hand.
-This is because Bob would first interpret this clue as a *Fix Clue*, which means that the card is actually bad and they should discard it instead of playing it.
-- Note that the *Replay Ejection* is "turned off" in the *End-Game*.
-This is because players may often re-clue playables to stall in the *End-Game*.

-### Poke Ejection
+### Trash Push Ejection

-- First, see the section on *[Poke Double Ignition](level_19.md#poke-double-ignition)*.
+- First, see the section on the [Trash Push](level_14.md#the-trash-push).
-- Normally, if a player re-clues globally known trash, it triggers a *Poke Double Ignition*.
-- However, what if the next player can see that a *Poke Double Ignition* is impossible?
-In this situation, if the clue-giver is not making a mistake, they instead intend for an *Ejection* on the very next player.
+- Normally, when known trash is touched as the focus of the clue, and the known trash is on chop, it communicates a *Trash Push*.
+- However, what if the *Trash Pushed* card is two-or-more-away-from-playable?
+This would normally be a *Trash Push Double Finesse* on Bob, but that is unlikely.
+- Instead, since no single play could ever prevent the *Pushed* card from immediately misplaying, Bob interprets the clue as an *Ejection*.
+- After a *Trash Push Ejection*, the clue receiver should *Chop Move* the two-or-more-away-from-playable card.

 ### The Bad Chop Move Ejection (with a Trash Chop Move)